ADA-ANU/CADRE-Change-and-New-Feature-Requests/README.md

 # CADRE-Change-and-New-Feature-Requests
-A public repository where CADRE users can submit change requests and new feature requests.
+A public repository where CADRE users can submit bugs, change requests and new feature requests.

 Change requests and new feature requests can be created here by CADRE users.